Sonukumar-lab/Portfolio-Sonu/README.md

 6. [Contact Information](#contact-information)

 ## About Me
-I am a **Java Developer** with a passion for building applications that solve real-world problems.
+I am a **Java Developer / Full Stack Developer** with a passion for building applications that solve real-world problems.
 I specialize in backend development using Java, Node.js, and related technologies, and I'm constantly learning new tools to become a better full-stack developer.
 I also enjoy exploring Artificial Intelligence (AI) and Web Design.

 - **Frontend Technologies**: HTML, CSS, JavaScript, React.js
 - **Backend Technologies**: Java, Node.js, Spring Boot, Express.js